mr-circuit/mr-circuit.github.io/pages/education.md

 permalink: /education
 ---

-# _"The Mind is not a Vessel to be filled, but a fire to be kindled"_
+# _"The Mind🧠 is not a Vessel⚱️ to be filled, but a fire🔥 to be kindled💥"_

-## Master of Science(M.Sc.), Sensor Systems Technology
+## Master of Science(M.Sc.)👨🏻‍🎓👨🏻‍🎓, Sensor Systems Technology
-### Karlsruhe University of Applied Sciences, Karlsruhe, Germany
+### Karlsruhe University of Applied Sciences🏫, Karlsruhe, Germany🇩🇪

-I was placed in this university as a Dual Degree Student swapped from VIT University, India on merit basis.
+I was placed in this university🏫 as a Dual Degree Student👨🏻‍🎓 swapped from VIT University🏫, India🇮🇳 on merit basis.

 Timeline - 2019 to Currently Studying
-Grade - 2.3 (1.0-4.0 / Max-Min)
+Grade - 2.3 (1.0-4.0 / Max-Min)📜

 Topics I learned here...